craws/OpenAtlas/install.md

 # Installation Notes

+This software was developed and tested on the Linux/Debian stable version.
+It may work on other Linux distributions but it won't work out of the box on other operating systems.

-Installation with examples from a Debian 9 (Stretch) system.
+Installation code examples are based on a Debian 9 (Stretch) system.

 ## Requirements